 - If needed, resize the image by typing the desired dimensions under Image Size.
 When you enter the new image width, the height should be adjusted automatically to maintain the original aspect ratio.

-- If desired, you can use the 2-Up view to compare the original image with a preview of the new version.
+- If you want, you can use the 2-Up view to compare the original image with a preview of the new version.
 This is an easy way to make sure you haven't lost too much quality from the original version.
 Note the file size in the bottom-left corner of each preview window.

 - Click Save.
 A new dialog box will appear.
 Type the desired file name and choose a location for the file, then click Save.
 You'll want to use a new file name to avoid accidentally overwriting the original file.